Go To Top Go Up Go Back Go Forward

 By default, FMS treats files in the Database as scratch files that are deleted at the end of the job.
 You may set the IFKEEP Parameter before the file is closed to retain a file.
 Later, when you want to reopen the file, you can set the IEXIST Parameter to use an existing file, rather than to create a new one.

 You may also direct FMS to write a restart file during matrix factoring, or to restart a job in the middle of matrix factoring using a previously written restart file.
-The FMS Parameter IREST controlls this feature.
+The FMS Parameter IREST controls this feature.

 The FMS File Striping System is controlled by the NUMIOQ, NUMSTP, NUMVOL and MBYTES Parameters.
 These Parameters specify the number of queues, stripes per queue, volumes per stripe and capacity of each volume.
 The FMS File Striping System can significantly improve I/O performance.
 You should review this option before completing your installation.
 Because the disk configuration on most systems may change, you should set these parameters in the License File.